grafana/k6-docs/src/data/markdown/docs/06 Cloud REST API/01 Cloud REST API/05 Test Runs.md

 ## Start test run

-Starts a test-run in the k6 cloud.
-It uses the specified test ID, previously retrieved from the create-test endpoint.
-The test-run will be managed by the k6 Cloud from beginning to end.
-Testing progress can be seen in the k6 Cloud application.
-From there you can also export and analyze the result.
+Starts a test run in k6 Cloud for the specified test ID.
+The test run is managed by k6 Cloud from beginning to end.

+You can see testing progress in the k6 Cloud application.
+From there, you can also export and analyze the result.

 **POST** `/loadtests/v2/tests/{id}/start-testrun`